dsv-su/play/README.md

         db_password=                            ; secret

         [jwt]
-        jwt_secret=                             ;used to sign your token
+        jwt_secret=                             ; used to sign your token jwt_public_key=                         ; A path or resource to your public key.
+E.g. 'file://path/to/public/key'
-        jwt_public_key=                         ;A path or resource to your public key.
-E.g. 'file://path/to/public/key' jwt_private_key=                        ;A path or resource to your private key.
-E.g. 'file://path/to/private/key' jwt_passphrase=                         ;The passphrase for your private key.
+        jwt_private_key=                        ; A path or resource to your private key.
+E.g. 'file://path/to/private/key'
+        jwt_passphrase=                         ; The passphrase for your private key.
 Can be null if none set.

+        [ticket]                                ; Tickethandler credentials
+        email=
+        password=

         [mediasite]                             ; Mediasite API
         url =
         username =